DoveDesign314/LITA-CAPSTONE-CUSTOMER-DATA/README.md

 ### Exploratory Data Analysis
 ---
+The structured approach to perform Exploratory Data Analysis (EDA) on the customer subscription data in Excel include
+1. Descriptive Statistics -Revenue Totals and Averages, Count and Frequency etc
+2. Trend Analysis - Revenue Over Time
+3. Segmentation Analysis -Use Pivot Tables to group by Subscription Type and calculate metrics like total revenue, average revenue per type.
+This helps understand which subscription types are most valuable.

-EDA involved exploring the data to answer some questions about the Data such as;
+EDA was used to explore and to answer some questions about the Data such as;

-• what is the overall sales trend?
+• what is the total and average revenue per customer and per subscription type?

-• which product are top selling?
+• which subscription types are most popular?

-• what are the products on peak sales?
+• which subscription types generate the most revenue?

 ### 2. Data Analysis (SQL)
 ---